koral--/android-gif-drawable/README.md

 #### Maven dependency

 SDK with API level 19 is needed.
 If you don't have it in your local repository, download [maven-android-sdk-deployer](https://github.com/mosabua/maven-android-sdk-deployer) and install SDK level 19: `mvn install -P 4.4` (from maven-android-sdk-deployer directory).
-Thena dd dependency in `pom.xml` of your project:
+Then add dependency in `pom.xml` of your project:

 ```xml
 <dependency>